 Finally after years in the making I truly believe this is the BEST chili recipe.
 It’s fairly simple, but it’s definitely unique in a lot of ways.
 I’m so excited to share this one with you and hope you make it soon!

 - Chuck Roast.
-This is the biggest difference in my recipe than most.
-While ground beef chili recipes are great and really easy in a pinch to make, slow cooking chuck roast infuses the chili with tons of flavor, and makes the meat soft so you can shred it or chop.
-It really is a simple switch that packs a punch!
+While ground beef chili recipes are great and really easy to make, slow cooking chuck roast infuses the chili with tons of flavor.
+The meat gets so tender you can shred it with a fork.
+Using chuck roast is a simple switch that packs a punch!

 - No Chili Powder.
-I know, this might seem crazy, but quick chili recipes can depend on a lot of chili powder to give the flavor and some recipes really overdo it.
-The blend of seasonings I use in this recipe still give you that “chili” flavor without relying on chili powder!
+I know, this might seem crazy, but this chili recipe relies on a blend of spices – not chili powder – to create a robust, deepy satisfying bowl of chili.
 You certainly could use a little chili powder if you would like, but you don’t have to!

 - Corn.
-This can absolutely be omitted if you really don’t like corn in your chili, but for us we love the sweet flavor and texture it gives!
+This can absolutely be omitted if you really don’t like corn in your chili, but for us we love the sweet flavor it adds!

 - Tomato Paste.
 My recipe uses a combo of beef broth, crushed tomatoes and tomato paste instead of diced tomatoes.
-We found that we preferred a chili without chunks of tomatoes!
-Using tomato paste gives the chili a rich, deep flavor.
+We found that we preferred a chili without chunks of tomatoes.

 - chuck roast